briansunter/graph/site/src/content/logseq/issue-4.md

 ### [[notetaking-with-AI]]

-See this guide to learn how you can use the latest AI techniques for personal kledge management.
+See this guide to learn how you can use the latest AI techniques for personal knowledge management.

 ## Productivity Toolkit 🛠️